 Throughout our busy lives, it’s easy to overlook or skimp on oral care.
 A reminder of how you should be treating your teeth can prevent substantial tooth and gum damage later in life.
 Seeing your dentist for regular checkups and professional teeth cleanings will aid in the prevention of tooth decay and periodontal disease.

 During your cleaning, our dental staff will speak with you about:

-Additionally, our hygienists at Hinsdale Dentistry will remove plaque and calculus (hardened plaque) from your teeth, as well as polish them to give you a fresh and glowing smile.
+Additionally, our hygienists remove plaque and calculus (hardened plaque) from your teeth, as well as polish them to give you a fresh, glowing smile.
 The benefits of regular dental cleanings range from fresher breath and a brighter smile to identification of more serious health issues by your dentist.
 Many significant illnesses are manifested early on in your mouth, including diabetes and kidney disease.
 A quick cleaning and examination can provide vital premature identification of that disease.

 Periodontal disease, also referred to as periodontitis or gum disease, is a wide-ranging spectrum of soft tissue infections in the mouth.
 Typically following gingivitis, or inflamed gums, periodontal disease is the next step of infection.
 It is easily recognizable by your dentist and is easily treatable in stages of infancy.
 The recognition of periodontal disease is the most important reason for you to keep regular dental checkups, as an early treatment will save your mouth and your money.
 Avoid potential shifting teeth, root canals, and tooth loss by seeing your dentist for a periodontal disease examination.

 Been away from the dentist for a while and concerned about your oral health?
 If you are experiencing any of the following symptoms, the issue could be periodontitis and you should seek a professional examination:

 - Persistent bad breath

 - Trouble chewing